pchalamet/fbus/README.md

 * events: messages that are broadcasted (see `Publish`)
 * commands: messages that are sent to one client (understand `Send`)

-In order to avoid mistakes, messages are marked with a dummy interface.
+In order to avoid mistakes, messages are marked with a marker interface.

 For events:
 ```